ecmerkle/cog_adapt/README.md

 2. In the resulting cog_adapt folder, open R and run `source("pkgcheck.R")` to ensure that the necessary R packages are installed.

-3. While still in R, run `source("compile.R")`

-Step 3 will take a long time because it is running multiple Bayesian models.
+3. While still in R, run `source("compile.R")`.
+This step will take a long time because it is running multiple Bayesian models.
 To run individual models or parts of the analysis, see the individual targets inside `_targets.R`.

 4. Once Step 3 completes, figures and other results from the paper can be obtained from the code in `replication_code.R`.